-- (a) the accumulated need to borrow to finance capital spend (not funded from grants, etc.) less - (b) the accumulated Minimum Revenue Provision (MRP) charges already made councils must make a prudent MRP charge in their accounts each year, to finance their debt -

-(c) any capital receipts applied to finance outstanding debt.
+- (a) the accumulated need to borrow to finance capital spend (not funded from grants, etc.) less - (b) the accumulated Minimum Revenue Provision (MRP) charges already made councils must - make a prudent MRP charge in their accounts each year, to finance their debt less - (c) any capital receipts applied to finance outstanding debt.

-The Council's actual long term debt is significantly below the CFR - the gap has widened as long term debt has been repaid.
+The Council's actual long-term debt is significantly below the CFR - the gap has widened as long-term debt has been repaid.
 We have been using "internal borrowing" from available revenue cash balances to partly cover this gap.
 The remaining gap has been covered by taking enough short term borrowing to ensure that the Council has sufficient funds to pay its liabilities and commitments, and to anticipate future borrowing needs.
 This has resulted in net interest savings.

-Up to the end of August, there was a decrease in short term borrowing of £3M, as loans of £22M were repaid and £19M of new loans were taken (listed below).
+Up to the end of November, short-term borrowings have remained stable, as loans of £27M were repaid and £27.25M of new loans were taken (listed below).